EthanMuchnik/Cube-Language-Interpreter/README.md

 Cube is an esoteric programming language made to emulate a 3D cube via a 2D text editor interface.
 The only files taht can run Cube code end with extensions ".cube" and ".dewy".

 ## Example
-The following text file represents a simple eample of Cube code:
+The following text file represents a simple example of Cube code:

 ```
 2  ....